MoAlaaElden/moalaaelden.github.io/_posts/2023-01-01-post-how-to1-paramiko-python-for-network-automation.md

 ---
-title: "Why Python is the Most Popular Choice for Network Automation?"
+title: "How To(1) Paramiko & Python for Network Automation"
 header:
   overlay_image: /assets/images/Paramiko-Python-For-Network-Engineers.jpg
 last_modified_at: 2023-01-01